-The State of Kansas recognizes the Nation’s law enforcement agency and therefore the Tribal PD has the authority to uphold state law on the reservation regardless of citizen status (tribal or non-tribal.)
+The State of Kansas recognizes the Nation’s law enforcement agency and therefore the Tribal PD has the authority to uphold state law on the common land regardless of citizen status (tribal or non-tribal.)
 Tribal members are prosecuted through tribal court and non-tribal members are prosecuted through state courts, however, if an infraction is a misdemeanor or above, action will be processed through a state court.
 Federal statutes also allow Tribal PD to send cases to the federal level for prosecution as needed.

 Chief Clark assumed his role in October 2018 and has brought a vision of increased accountability and transparency to the department.
 Chief Clark has focused on revising department policies to keep them up to par with best practices, along with submitting a 3-year strategic plan to the Tribal Council for approval.
 Once approved, Tribal PD intends to share the plan with the community increasing transparency.

 Chief Clark has also applied for $2.7 million in grant funding to update infrastructure in the way of a building addition and additional staffing needs.
 Historically, law enforcement departments grow with the demographics of their communities.
-With the recent expansion of the Prairie Band Casino and Resort and added housing units on the reservation, there is a need for more staff.
+With the recent expansion of the Prairie Band Casino and Resort and added housing units on the common land, there is a need for more staff.
 Ideally, the department would like to add a special victims assistant, juvenile intake officer, court security officer, an investigator, and two more officers.

 The department was recently awarded an Edward Byrne Memorial Justice Assistance Grant (JAG) which will cover the cost of replacing the 14-year old radios currently in use to new 30 amp units with 10 times more functionality.
 The department is also working on securing funding in order to obtain new bullet-proof vests.

 The PBP Tribal PD also offers initiatives aimed at the youth, prevention, and community education.
 Each year the department hosts an annual open house allowing the community to meet officers and check out the police facility.
-The department has also sponsored National Night Out events, which are geared toward promoting strong police-community partnerships, ultimately leading to a safer reservation.
+The department has also sponsored National Night Out events, which are geared toward promoting strong police-community partnerships, ultimately leading to a safer common land.

 For the past two summers, local youth have had the opportunity to participate in the grant-funded Tribal PD Youth day camp.
 The camp is one-week long and provides participants with many hands-on experiences such as learning how to be a detective, using simulation goggles, visiting the police and fire stations and for fun, the children go fishing and attend a Kansas City Royal’s baseball game.